navid-nm/raven/README.md

 Transpiler that affords syntactic sugar over JS, aiming to make JS less ugly without adding any complexity.

-Reason: JS sucks ass, is verbose and ugly, and is sometimes unavoidable.
+Reason: JS sucks ass, is verbose, and is ugly.

 ---